Amit Mishra: Test career

 Mishra was initially called into the Indian squad for a Test against the West Indies in 2002, but was not selected.
 Mishra made his Test cricket debut against Australia in the Second Test at Mohali (PCA stadium) after captain and first-choice leg spinner Anil Kumble was injured.
 He took 5 wickets for 71 runs in Australia's first innings and then 2/35 in the second, making him the leading wicket-taker in the match as India proceeded to a decisive victory.
 Despite this, Indian coach Gary Kirsten said that Mishra would be dropped if Kumble recovered for the Third Test.
 However, Harbhajan Singh was injured so Mishra retained his place when Kumble came in.
 Kumble was then injured during the Test and retired, leaving Mishra as India's first-choice Test leg spinner.

 Mishra was selected for the early-2009 Test tour of New Zealand, but India opted to field only one spinner, and he watched as Harbhajan performed the spin duties alone.
 India's next Test was not until November 2009.
-Mishra took only one wicket in the high-scoring drawn First Test and he was dropped for the Second Test in favour of left arm orthodox spinner Pragyan Ojha, who retained his position for the Third Test as the second spinner.
+Mishra took only one wicket in the high-scoring drawn First Test and was dropped for the Second Test in favour of left arm orthodox spinner Pragyan Ojha, who retained his position for the Third Test as the second spinner.

 Mishra was recalled for the tour of Bangladesh and played in the First Test in Chittagong as the only spinner after Harbhajan suffered an injury.
 He made 50 in the second innings as a night-watchman and took seven wickets.
 However, he was once again dropped in the next Test for Ojha.

-Later in the Indian cricket team in England in 2011 he got his highest score ever in the last test match of 84.
+Later in the India's tour of England in 2011 he got his highest score ever in the last test match of 84.
 Mishra was included in the squad for India's 2016 tour of West Indies.
 He played two tests and picked up six wickets.